jmeile/agreedisclaimer/README.md

 If you are willing to help me with these three points you can send me the patch files to my email.
 I invested lots of time trying to fix the css issue, but I couldn't figure out how to do it; anyway, it doesn't look that bad :-)

+##Upgrading
+Before you update the app, please make copy the contents of the folders:
+"agreedisclaimer/pdf", "agreedisclaimer/txt", and, if you translated/modified
+your own languages, then also copy "l10n".
+Afterwards, do the update and overwrite the first two folders.
+Then overwrite only the files you modified from the "l10n" folder.
+In order to keep the translations up to date you need to translate the missing messages from the template "l10n/en.pot".